 Stay Aware of Your Surroundings

 Pay attention to your surroundings and be aware of people who may be watching you.
 Avoid walking alone at night, especially in poorly lit areas.
 If you feel uncomfortable, move to a more populated area.
-(See Also: Culiacan Safe to Visit?
-Is It Worth The Risk)
+(See Also: Is Iran Safe to Visit for Indian?
+Insider’s Guide)

 Secure Your Belongings